joonakannisto/determin-ed/README.md

 Usage
 =====
 Create a key seed file.
-Any tool that can output random garbage like ssh-keygen is fine for this. ssh-keygen -t ed25519 -f keyseed
+Any tool that can output truly madly random garbage like ssh-keygen is fine for this.

+ - ssh-keygen -t ed25519 -f keyseed

 Not the most elegant, but doesn't matter, got entropy.

-Use the deterministic-ed to create a deterministic SSH key from the seed file deterministic-ed keyseed cat id_new.pub
+Use the deterministic-ed to create a deterministic SSH key from the seed file

+ -  deterministic-ed -out=id_temp keyseed
+ -  cat id_temp.pub

 Put the resulting public key (id_new.pub) to your target server.
 Delete both id_new* files.
 Automate a command to create your keys when connecting to target ProxyCommand determined ~/.ssh/id_rsa.pub -out=~/.ssh/id_new; exec socket %h %p && rm ~/.ssh/id_new*